 Using rough estimates, we can get a rough answer.
 Let us say a 100m sprinter accelerates for the first 5 s of the 10s race.
 They reach a final velocity of about 15m/s.
 This means an average acceleration of about 3m/s2.
 This is about a third of a “g,” but remember, this is an average value.
 If they have a mass of about 80kg, then the average force they need to exert on the ground is about 240N.
 It will be a lot higher at the very start.

 The starting blocks and shoe spikes help a lot by making them less reliant on friction.
-In fact, the forces exerted are about tens times this, but they are intermittently exerted; there are times when the sprinter is not even touching the ground.
+The forces exerted are about tens times this, but they are intermittently exerted; there are times when the sprinter is not even touching the ground.
 This has a good graph.

-What is the difference between running on your full foot than using the 1st half portion of our feet, and also, what are the merits and demerits of it?
+What is the difference between running on your full foot and using the 1st half portion of your feet, and also, what are the merits and demerits of it?

 - Fore Foot strike running